USD ($)

 ● Shielded Twisted Pair (STP): STP cables include an additional layer of shielding, such as aluminum foil or copper braid, which provides better protection against electromagnetic interference, making them suitable for high-speed networks and environments with significant EMI.

+A fiber optic cable is the fastest data transmission cable as it uses light signals instead of electrical signals to transfer data.
 Fiber optic cables were first developed in the 1970s.
-They are designed to transmit data as light signals through thin glass or plastic fibers, offering high-speed data transmission over long distances with minimal signal degradation.
+They transmit data as light signals through thin glass or plastic fibers, offering high-speed data transmission over long distances with minimal signal degradation.

 The structure of a fiber optic cable typically includes three main components: